 Editor’s Note: The report below was provided by an SGA-supported pastor in Russia.

-Read more as Andrei shares about his conversation . . .
+Read more about Denis as shared by Artem . . .

 Your donation will help change lives in former Soviet Union countries of Eastern Europe and Central Asia.